mathiasdahl/shell-underscore/README.md

 ![Screenshot of terminal input using the command cat and an underscore](/cat_.png?raw=true "cat_")

+If you are not running Emacs Shell mode, you can stop reading here.
+Or, perhaps if you did try it once and found it lacking, you might find this feature will make you want to try it again 🙂

 In Emacs Shell mode, enable the use of an underscore (```_```) as a shorthand for the last shell output.